ccverak/carloscastellanos.dev/src/posts/2016-01-22-building-confidence-a-software-developer-perspective/index.md

 3- **Automate Everything**: Optimize for reproducibility, putting less effort and saving time by no repeating work.

 4- **Everything as source code:** Translate every resource you use to source code, even infrastructure definitions, your source is your main and most important asset.

-*Tools to come on next posts*
+     *Tools to come on next posts (take Docker as a good representative of this practice)*

+5- **Continuos integration and Continuos delivery (CI/CD)**: Making sure you integrate and deliver the software you want continuously without breaking things in small chunks.
+The aim is to make things go faster and reliable.

+     *More details in new posts*

-5- **Manage your time**: Avoid procrastination, gain productivity, schedule only what you are able to do, reduce stress by putting apart pending stuff.
+6- **Manage your time**: Avoid procrastination, gain productivity, schedule only what you are able to do, reduce stress by putting apart pending stuff.
+Do only one thing at the time.
+Take notes.
 Learn to say no.

-*There are a lot more on practices but these are basic for me.
-I are interested in the topic, you should take a look at the following topics: Agile Development and Continuous Delivery, I plan to write more on that on later posts.*
+There are a lot more on practices but these are basic for me.
+If you are interested in the topic, you should go deeper in the following topics: Agile Development and Continuous Delivery, I plan to write more on that on later posts.

 I hope this post helps you to see things differently.
 Here are some references you might be interested: